nqzero/PUPL/PUPL-FAQ.md

 ### if my business adopts software under this license, can the price increase later (if my usage stays the same) ?
-if you pay the sale (as opposed to full) price, then the sale price could increase. if you pay the full price, then each year you use the product you'll pay that same price (even with lapses). if you pay the lifetime price, then you don't have to pay again
+- if you pay the full price, then each year you use the product you'll pay that same price (even with lapses)
+- if you pay the lifetime price, then you don't have to pay again
+- if the vendor offered a sale price, then the sale price may increase

 ### if my usage of software licensed under these terms increases, will additional use-licenses cost more than i paid initially ?
-in general, the price may increase. however, you'll never pay more than the strike price for a per-annum use-license, or 10 times that for a lifetime. in addition, if you paid full price for a per-annum (without lapses) or a lifetime use-license, you're entitled to purchase 4 additional use-licenses at that same price. these rules are intended to protect you if you scale
+in general, the price may increase. however, a few rules exist to protect you if you scale
+- you'll never pay more than the strike price for a per-annum use-license, or 10 times that for a lifetime
+- if you paid full price for a per-annum (without lapses) or a lifetime use-license, you're entitled to purchase 4 additional use-licenses at that same price
+- price changes must be announced a month in advance
+- full price licenses are transferable, so you could buy existing use-licenses from someone that is no longer using it
+- 3rd parties can make derivative works that are more efficient, allowing your current licenses to process more data

 ### should my company (an end user) pay full price or the sale price
 if you think that you're likely to use the software long term, then you may want to pay full price. your investment in learning the software and building tools upon it is probably higher than the full price, and paying full price means your price won't increase and hedges against future scale. it will also help pay for future development, which you may want to encourage

-### if my business makes a product that builds on your software (the upstream), what will it cost ?
-you don't need to pay anything during development. your end users will have the same responsibilities they would have if they used the upstream directly, so they'll need a use-license. if you release your software under either a GPL-compatible license or this license (and provide the source code) at zero cost per-use, then you don't need to worry about this, other than to inform the user of their responsibilities. otherwise, you must acquire on their behalf a (or verify that they have an existing) use-license from the upstream

-if you wish to hedge against price increases, you may wish to purchase a number of full price use-licenses, which you can then resell. either way, you and your customers are protected by the strike price

-you can also contact the developer and negotiate other terms for your specific case

 ### if i buy a version today, how does this license protect against price increases of future versions ?